ayumi-cloud/sc-developer-module/docs/api/developer_character.md

 Value | Return | Description
 ---|---|---
-aggressiveClean | string | Aggressive cleaning - all tags and stuff inside will be removed. checkUtf8Encoding | boolean | Check for invalid UTF8 encoding and invalid byte. compactAnyExplodedWords | string | Compact any exploded words. contains | boolean | Determine if a given string contains a given sub-string.
+aggressiveClean | string | Aggressive cleaning - all tags and stuff inside will be removed. capitalize | string | Capitalizes the first character of a string. checkUtf8Encoding | boolean | Check for invalid UTF8 encoding and invalid byte. compactAnyExplodedWords | string | Compact any exploded words. contains | boolean | Determine if a given string contains a given sub-string.